unicode-org/message-format-wg/spec/syntax.md

 **_Attributes_ are reserved for standardization by future versions of this specification.**
 Examples in this section are meant to be illustrative and might not match future requirements or usage.

+During the specification's "tech preview" phase, implementations SHOULD NOT implement functionality using function or markup options that might later be replaced by attributes or some other solution.
+This includes:
+- Specifying the locale of an expression or markup part that is different from the message's overall locale.
+- Explicitly linking opening and closing markup parts using option values, such as a `startRef` on a closing markup part matching the `id` or `ref` value of an opening markup part.
+- Defining a namespace of options that have no formatting runtime impact, and are used to communicate information to translators or translation tools.

+The above restrictions will be reviewed and removed before the end of the tech preview.

 An **_<dfn>attribute</dfn>_** is an _identifier_ with an optional value that appears in an _expression_ or in _markup_.